 - Centralized database with comprehensive employee information

-- Integrations: Studies by Bersin by Deloitte show 33% of companies have 10 or more HR systems in place to help automate all their administrative work.
+- Integrations: Studies by Bersin and Deloitte show that 33% of companies have ten or more HR systems in place to help automate all their administrative work.
 Before you consider welcoming new vendors into your wheelhouse, make sure to ask if their solutions will integrate with the ones your team currently uses (if you have any in place).
-Incompatibility would duplicate data entry of employee data across several systems, which could complicate complicate workflows and time spent on tasks.
+Incompatibility would duplicate data entry of employee data across several systems, complicating workflows and time spent on tasks.

 - Employee Training: Multiple solutions means multiple training sessions with employees who will be using the systems.

-A “unified” solution is exactly as it sounds, a combined platform including features that work together to streamline your complete HR workflow under one roof.
-An “HR Solution” gives HR teams one place to work in multiple tools, and organize all company and employee data in one unified spot.
-This greatly reduces multiple data entry errors and repetitive tasks - reducing time spent on fixing errors or duplicating work and making company reporting far simpler for teams of all sizes.
+A “unified” solution is exactly as it sounds: a combined platform including features that work together to streamline your complete HR workflow under one roof.
+An “HR Solution” gives HR teams one place to work with multiple tools and organize all company and employee data in one unified spot.
+This dramatically reduces multiple data entry errors and repetitive tasks - reducing time spent on fixing errors or duplicating work and making company reporting far simpler for teams of all sizes.

-- Reduced functionality: Solution, according to HRLabs, typically focus on quantity over quality.
+- Reduced functionality: Unified solutions, according to HRLabs, typically focus on quantity over quality.
 When vendors work on building out a solution en masse, the custom functionality gets lost and becomes more generic.